 Related Party Transactions

-All contracts arrangements and transactions entered by the Company during FY 2017 werein the ordinary course of business and on arm's length basis.
-During the year the Companyhad not entered into any contract arrangement and transaction with related parties whichcould be considered material in accordance with the Company's Policy on materiality and dealing with related party transactions (the"policy") and accordingly thedisclosure of Related Party Transactions in Form AOC2 is not applicable.
-The Policy asapproved by the Board is uploaded on the website of the Company (Web link:http://www.jubilantfoodworks.com/ investors/policies/).
+All contracts arrangements and transactions entered by the Companyduring FY 2018 with related parties were in the ordinary course of business and on arm'slength basis and were approved by the Audit Committee.
+During the year the Company hadnot entered into any materially significant transaction with related parties as defined inthe Company's Policy on materiality and dealing with related party transactions (the"policy").
+Accordingly the disclosure of Related Party Transactions in Form AOC2 is not applicable.

 Auditors and Auditor's Report

-The Company has received the consent & eligibility certificate from M/s DeloitteHaskins & Sells LLP Chartered Accountants under Section 139(1) and 141 of the Act andthat the appointment if made shall be in accordance with the requiredundertheActapplicable provisions of the Act and rules framed thereunder.
-The Auditors' Report readtogether with Annexure referred to in the Auditors' Report does not contain anyqualification reservation adverse remark ordisclaimers.
-During the year under reviewthe Statutory Auditors have not reported anymatter under Section 143 (12) of the Acttherefore no detail is required to be disclosedunder Section 134 (3)(ca) of the Act.
+The Auditors' Report read together with Annexure referred to inthe Auditors' Report do not contain any qualification reservation adverse remark ordisclaimers.
+During the year under review the Statutory Auditors have not reported anymatter under Section 143 (12) of the Act therefore no detail is required to be disclosedunder Section 134 (3)(ca) of the Act.

 Internal Financial Control

 The Company has in place adequate internal financial controls withreference to Financial Statements.
 During the year such controls were tested and noreportable material weakness in the design or operations were observed.